JenPage/Showcase/readme.md

 If you look in the default display component views, you'll notice that they each call `showcaseTrophy($trophy, $display)`.
 This directive renders a trophy component view, which renders a trophy's component view (or the display's default trophy component view, if the trophy has no component view or `force_trophy_default` is set to `true`).

 Both display and trophy component views can be customized.

+> Note: Currently, there is no "sort" functionality, but you can still sort trophies within a display by detaching/attaching trophies from selective displays, which will put a particular trophy last in the sorting order.
+This is for alpha functionality only, and proper sorting will be in place for 1.0

 ---